bailey-ann/diamanda/trunk/_doc/eng/readme.txt

 * Stats (diamandas/stats)
 * User Panel (diamandas/userpanel)
-* ContentBBCode Tag system (diamandas/cbcplugins, not a Django application) Applications removed from Diamanda 2007 will be available in Diamanda Extras.
+* ContentBBCode Tag system (diamandas/cbcplugins, not a Django application) Applications removed since Diamanda 2007 will be available in Diamanda Extras.

 ~~ Dependencies ~~
 Here is a list of extra python modules that Diamanda uses:
-* Django-SVN (tested on 0.97-pre-SVN-7403)
+* Django 1.0
 * PIL - ContentBBCode
 * Pygments - ContentBBCode and MyghtyBoard
 * Python-OpenID (+yadis +elementree)

-~~ How to start the dev server / Diamanda 2007 ~~
+~~ How to start the dev server / Diamanda 2008 ~~
-* Check settings.py (SQLite by default)
+* Check settings.py (SQLite set by default)
 * Create tables and superuser (If the SQLite database file already exists - delete it): python manage.py syncdb python manage.py runserver 8080